larowlan/drupal-10-and-beyond/slides.md

 - Gitlab features like pages, CI, publishing to NPM
 - Once library is using it
 - JSON:API is a start but there are many places where API is second class citizen to theme/form apis
-- Stuart and Nuxt is doing some amazing work on this front
+- Stuart and Druxt is doing some amazing work on this front
 - I spoke about this topic at length at Decoupled days

 ---